 Hi!
 I'm Siming Ye, a Ph.D. candidate in Economics at Georgetown University.
-I work on microeconomic theory, with a focus on social choice, decision theory, and information acquisition.
+I work on microeconomic theory, with a focus on decision theory, information, and social choice.

 Publications